(Effective May 26, 2015)

 Section 6.12 Vacancies: Any vacancy occurring in the Board members shall be filled by a majority vote of the remaining Board members.
 A director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.

-Section 6.13 Officer Vacancies: If the position of President should become vacant; it will be filled by the Vice President until the next officer election.
-A Director, selected by the Vice President and ratified by a secret ballot majority vote of the Board members, shall become the Vice President.
+Section 6.13 Officer Vacancies: If the position of President should become vacant; it will be filled by the President-Elect until the next officer election.
+A Director, selected by the President-Elect and ratified by a secret ballot majority vote of the Board members, shall become the President-Elect.
 Vacancies in the positions of Secretary or Treasurer shall be filled by secret ballot majority vote of the Board of Directors, from among the non-officer Directors.
 The person placed in the vacant position shall assume all the obligations and rights of the position that he/she fills, and shall serve until the next officer election.

-Section 6.16 Voting: Each Director shall have one vote.
+Section 6.16 Voting: Each Board member shall have one vote except for the immediate past president.
 All voting at meetings shall be done personally and no proxy shall be allowed.

 ARTICLE VII - EXECUTIVE DIRECTOR AND STAFF